scia-garage/open-api-adm-dotnet/README.md

 ### Creating different Geometry

-TO build a different structure geometry, modify the calls of `GeometryBuilder` in ModelDirector.cs:
+To build a structural analysis model with a different geometry, modify the calls of `GeometryBuilder` in ModelDirector.cs:

 ```csharp
 .AddNode("NewNode", x, y, z);